toml-lang/toml/README.md

 Floats should be implemented as IEEE 754 binary64 values.

-A float consists of an integer part (which follows the same rules as integer values) followed by a fractional part and/or an exponent part.
+A float consists of an integer part (which follows the same rules as decimal integer values) followed by a fractional part and/or an exponent part.
 If both a fractional part and exponent part are present, the fractional part must precede the exponent part.